patrickromeromccafferty/wetgrain/stays.md

 trivially feel where we are and do something about it.<br><br>

-Thanks for bringing me here, Patrick – both into the space of these questions and into Wet Grain.
+Thanks for bringing me here, Patrick – both into the space of these questions and into *Wet Grain*.
 This whole conversation has felt like a hike, turning so many corners that open up view after view.
 And this is just the beginning!